Killthebug/Bika-Lims-Wiki/Home.md

     http://admin:password@localhost:8030/manage

+## 17: Add a Bika site

-## 17: Add a Bika site, noting instance name (the default is  "Plone"), and select the "Bika LIMS" option
+Add a Plone site with the Bika extension, noting its instance name by selecting the "Bika LIMS" option.

 Click "Add Plone Site" in the top right of the Zope Management Interface.
 The dialog requires an instance name, which is "Plone" by default, and a number of options to be ticked below.
-Ensure that "Bika LIMS" option is selected.

 ## 18. Modify web server config to point to Bika instance root

-For public consumption, the instance root is presented at the site URL by changing the rewrite rule and adding in the instance name.
+For public consumption, the instance root maps to the site URL by changing the web server rewrite rule and adding in the instance URL in  name.

     #Comment out and replace original rule, adding instance name Plone
     #RewriteRule ^/(.*) http://localhost:8030/VirtualHostBase/http/example.bikalabs.com:80/VirtualHostRoot/$1 [L,P]